BBC Logo

 During its first two years, the BBC covered London, the West Midlands, North-West, South-West and East, North-East England, Wales, Scotland, Yorkshire and the Humber, and Northern Ireland.

-In January 1927, due to the national importance of this way of informing the public and controlling the information being filed, it was decided to nationalize the company and rename it.
+In January 1927, due to the national importance of informing the public and controlling the information being filed, it was decided to nationalize and rename the company.
 Retaining its acronym, the company was named the British Broadcasting Corporation.

 The year 1932 was the year of radical changes.
-In that year, the BBC Empire Service, an international news broadcasting channel, began operating.
+That year, the BBC Empire Service, an international news broadcasting channel, began operating.
 In the summer of the same year, Baird’s company began to produce televisions, which was the occasion for realizing the idea of mass broadcasting.
 In that year, the company broadcast television in experimental mode.
-And in two years, it became permanent, but with a restriction on the time of broadcasting.
+And in two years, it became permanent, but with a restriction on the broadcasting time.

 One year after the war, on March 26, 1946, the Russian Service was broadcast to the USSR.
-And the first Russian-language broadcast was Stalin’s conversation with correspondents from the United States.
+The first Russian-language broadcast was Stalin’s conversation with correspondents from the United States.
 At the same time, TV broadcasting was resumed.

 Until 1955, the BBC was the only television network in Britain.
 As a broadcasting company, it had a monopoly until the seventies.